PaulKinlan/paul.kinlan.me/source/_posts/2014-12-08-what-news-readers-want.markdown

 *  Efficient payments
 *  and icon in the launcher.

-It's not that I didn't believe this (it is broadly what I have in our my 2015 plans) but I wanted to try and validate the results.
+It's not that I didn't believe this (it is broadly what I have in our 2015 plans) but I wanted to try and validate the results.
 I decided to try [Google Consumer Surveys](http://www.google.com/insights/consumersurveys/) (other good survey tools might exist but I think it is rather awesome), it seemed like an awesome tool to do the analysis and had a decent sized user base.

-I'm still getting used to it, and maybe I could stucture my questions more effectively, but I think I got it working pretty well and I believe the results are good.

-My goal was to find out of the people who prefer to read their news in an App, what do they prefer about it?
+My goal was to find out: of the people who prefer to read their news in an App, what do they prefer about it?
 The sample was constrained to US users of an Android Smartphone, the prime audience of App using News consumers if reports are accurate.

-The first question was: How do you prefer to consume the news?
-In an app, on the web or "Other" (Other is a mandatory escape hatch).
+The first question: How do you prefer to consume the news?
+Is a filter and offers "In an app", on the "web" or "Other" (Other is a mandatory escape hatch).
 If the user selected "in an app" they were taken to a 2nd set of questions to learn more about what they value in a News App experience.

 The second question was: What features do you want from a news experience?
 This was a multi-choice question so you had the option of select as many features as you wanted from the list:

 *  Notifications for new content